vmware-archive/go-reminders/README.md

 	docker run -p 8080:8080 -E DBTYPE=mem myregistryrepo/go-reminders

 ##### In Kubernetes
-In a kubernetes environment, the command is part of the deployment manifest, for example:
+In a Kubernetes environment, the command is part of the deployment manifest, for example:

     ...